Virginia Lemon Law: Your Complete Legal Guide

 |---|---|---|

-If a manufacturer fails to comply with a dispute settlement decision within 40 days, the court may triple the value of the award in any subsequent action.
-This provides a strong incentive for manufacturer compliance.
+Under VA Code § 59.1-207.14, if a manufacturer fails to comply with a dispute settlement decision within 40 calendar days, the court may triple the value of the award in any subsequent civil action.
+This treble damages provision creates a strong incentive for manufacturers to honor dispute settlement outcomes promptly.

 Used Vehicle Protections

-Virginia’s lemon law primarily covers new motor vehicles.
-However, there are some protections for used vehicle situations.
+Virginia's lemon law primarily covers new motor vehicles.
+However, some protections exist for used vehicle situations.

 Transferred Vehicles

-- If a vehicle is transferred during the warranty period, the new owner may enforce warranty obligations
+- If a covered vehicle is transferred during the original manufacturer warranty period, the new owner may enforce the warranty obligations

 Alternative Protections for Used Vehicle Buyers

-- Federal Magnuson-Moss Warranty Act: Covers vehicles with unexpired warranties
+- Federal Magnuson-Moss Warranty Act: Covers vehicles with unexpired manufacturer warranties, regardless of whether purchased new or used

-- Virginia Consumer Protection Act: Prohibits fraudulent practices
+- Virginia Consumer Protection Act (VA Code § 59.1-196 et seq.): Prohibits fraudulent and deceptive trade practices in vehicle sales

 Statute of Limitations